Looking at planning a trip to the Sheikh Zayed Grand Mosque while you’re in Abu Dhabi?

 More Sheikh Zayed Grand Mosque FAQ’s

-Previously, if you were under dresses for entry into the Grand Mosque it was free to hire an abaya or kandura.
-However, since COVID the free rental option was removed.
-Should your clothing be deemed inappropriate by security staff, there are some small shops on site to buy some relatively inexpensive items to meet the requirements.
+Previously, if you were underdressed for entry into the Abu Dhabi Grand Mosque, it was free to hire an abaya or kandura.
+However, since the COVID-19 pandemic, the free rental option has been removed.
+Should security staff deem your clothing inappropriate, some small shops at Souk Al Jami are on-site to buy some relatively inexpensive items to meet the requirements.

-Yes, jeans fully covering the legs on both males and females is acceptable dress for the grand Mosque.
+Yes, jeans fully covering the legs of both males and females are an acceptable dress for the Grand Mosque.

-Open toes footwear is acceptable for both males and females, as long as ankle-length clothing is worn. the ankle must be completely covered.
+Open-toed footwear is acceptable for both males and females, as long as ankle-length clothing is worn.
+The ankle must be completely covered.

-Note all footwear is removed before walking inside the carpeted area of the mosque.
+Note that all footwear is removed before walking inside the carpeted area of the mosque.

 The instructions are to wear loose, ankle-length clothing.
-This can be trousers or flowing skirts, but a figure-hugging set of leggings isn’t going to cut it.
+This can be trousers or flowing skirts, but a figure-hugging set of leggings won’t suffice.

-You will need to put an abaya over the top of your leggings to meet the Grand Mosque dress code in Abu Dhabi.
+You must put a full-length abaya over the top of your leggings to meet the Grand Mosque dress code in Abu Dhabi.
 Note that the abaya must not be transparent in any way.

-Your Hijab of shayla needs to be firmly placed around your head.
+Your Hijab or Shayla needs to be firmly placed around your head.
+Staff are on hand to assist you in getting this right.

 - Discover the best places to stay in Abu Dhabi, or bag a bargain on your accommodation here: